ramon-luis/ticket-search/README.md

 ## Acknowledgments

-* Thank you to Adam Gerber at the University of Chicago for providing the base code & inspiration, as well as introducing me to the world of computer programming!
+* Thank you to Adam Gerber at the University of Chicago for introducing me to the world of computer programming!